 Talent pipettes the prepared solutions into a separate 96-well plate.

-Wash the endothelial cells once with pre-warmed divalent PBS [1].
+Wash the endothelial cells once with pre-warmed divalent PBS [1], pipetting at a steep angle to avoid disrupting the plated cells.
 Add 50 microliters per well of the appropriate treatment reagent [2] and incubate the plate at 37 degrees Celsius for 30 minutes or 60 minutes [3].

 Talent discarding the media and washing the wells with pre-warmed divalent phosphate-buffered saline.